“How long have I been in here…? Half a day?”

 From out of the hallway, a little witch stepped forward with a bright smile on her face.
-Despite how cheery and innocent she looked on the surface, Aaron instantly picked up a hint of greed and malice in her mischievous eyes.
+Despite how cheery and innocent she looked on the surface, Aaron instantly picked up a hint of avarice and malice in her mischievous eyes.

-“W-who is this?” the young swordsman asked.
+“W-who is this?” the swordsman asked.

 “Well… we found her when we tracking you down, Aaron.”

 “Alright then… but what is this stuff?”

 “Don’t worry about it.
 Just a little paralyzing mist I spread around… anyone who breathed it in should be out for a good couple of hours.”

 “Why doesn’t it work on you?”

 “Protection spell… speaking of which, I should probably cast it on you.”